 "You should change.
 Here..."
 He passed me a pile of clothing.
 "Until we can wash yours."

 I went to the washroom and changed.
 I gasped.
 These aren't mine!
 I examined the shirt.
 It was a long, white buttoned up shirt.
 This is Yuki's!
+My face instantly heated up.
 I slipped on the loose fitted pants.
 I carefully rolled up the ends so they reached my ankles.

 "Yuki?"
 I said, peeking through the opening I made in the door.

 "Is this okay?"
 I stepped out, holding my arms out.
 I twirled.

 "A bit big for you, but you'll only wear this for a little while.
 No need to worry," he replied gently.
 He lead me upstairs, where we found Mai already setting up the room.
 "I apologize about the smell.
 We had this room closed up for some time.
 It's probably best if we open up some windows."
 He slid the screen open.

 Suddenly, I heard a crack in the ceiling.
 Then another.
 CRACK!
 CRACK!
 The ceiling collapsed.
 The dust settled, and out emerged an orange head.
 Kyo!

 "Yo!" he said rather loudly.
 He fell right in front of me, and cracked his shoulder.
 Mai was at the other side of the room, staring back in shock.
 "Time to pay the piper, rat boy!"
 Kyo snapped, "I'm here to collect."

 I scanned the back of him.
 He wore a black shirt, with loose beige pants, and on his right hand, a black and white beaded bracelet around his wrist.

 Yuki leaned on the window and smirked, "Funny.
 I would've thought he'd send somebody bigger."